-The CUSJ publishes manuscripts that are of the highest scholarship, well-written, informative, original, and are primarily authored by undergraduates, resulting from at least a semester or a summer of scientific research.
+The CUSJ publishes manuscripts that are well-written, informative, original, and are primarily authored by undergraduates.
 While papers published in the CUSJ are professional-level and contribute to the body of scientific research as a whole, manuscripts published in the CUSJ would not be suitable for publication in journals such as Nature or Science based either on their undergraduate authorship or research quality.

 Oftentimes, papers published in the CUSJ are manuscripts that detail a portion of a much larger project and focus on the work completed by an undergraduate student instead of the project as a whole, or are papers reflective of truly independent-study projects crafted by their undergraduate authors.

 Who is eligible to submit to the CUSJ?

 Currently, the CUSJ publishes manuscripts authored by undergraduate students enrolled at a US university.

 In which databases does the CUSJ appear?

 The CUSJ is indexed by Google Scholar, the Directory of Open-Access Journals, Ulrich’s Periodicals Directory, and the Columbia University Libraries.
 The CUSJ is archived institutionally by Columbia University and is a member of Stanford’s LOCKSS trans-institutional archival system.
 Additionally, a Google search will often find our first-authors.

 Does publishing in the CUSJ preclude publication in other professional-level journals (e.g. Nature, Science)?